Beard Maintenance After Winter

 Yes, the winter has been long and harsh – particularly if you’re blessed to live in the cold North-East.
-But now that the snow has melted, it’s time to get out of your man cave and leave the hibernating behind you.
+But now that the snow is starting to melt, it’s time to get out of your man cave and leave the hibernating behind you.
 Since you’ll be getting out and about and facing people once again, you’d better get that beard in check for the Spring – we all know what spring is about. ;o)

 As the temperatures warm up, you might notice an increase in sebum production (essentially, oilier skin), so it’s super important to make sure your facial hair is clean and smells great, too.
 We recommend a natural-based soap that won’t strip your beard of all its great natural oils.
 It’s one thing to clean away excess oil, it’s another to strip it dry, which makes grooming harder and makes your skin itchier.
 Have a look at our exclusive formula of Beard Shampoo and Body Wash.
 It contains only natural organic plant extracts which provide natural moisture and leaves an invigorating, fresh fragrance.